Nankai megathrust earthquakes

 The earthquakes occur with a return period of about 90–200 years, and often occur in pairs, where a rupture along one part of the fault is followed by a rupture elsewhere on the fault, notably the 1854 Ansei-Tōkai earthquake and the 1854 Ansei-Nankai earthquake the next day, and the 1944 Tōnankai earthquake, followed by the 1946 Nankaidō earthquake.
 In one recorded case (the 1707 Hōei earthquake) the fault ruptured along its entire length.
-All of these great earthquakes have resulted in damaging tsunamis, which are particularly damaging due to the Japanese population being concentrated on the Taiheiyō Belt, especially the coastal cities of Tokyo and Osaka, the two most populous in Japan.
+All of these great earthquakes have resulted in damaging tsunamis, which are particularly damaging due to the Japanese population being concentrated on the Taiheiyō Belt, especially the coastal cities of Tokyo, Yokohama and Osaka, the three most populous cities in Japan.
 The area remains seismically active, and future earthquakes are anticipated, with a high risk of a Nankai earthquake in the near future, which could be potentially very damaging.

 Tectonic setting

 The Nankai Trough is the surface expression of the subduction zone between the Philippine Sea and Amur plates.
 Honshu itself is formed from the island arc developed over the subducting plate.
-The megathrust boundary extends about 700 km from the southern end of Kyūshū to the triple junction with the Okhotsk Plate near Mount Fuji.
-At its southwestern end, there is another triple junction, where the overriding plate becomes the Okinawa Plate.
+The megathrust boundary extends about 700 km from the southern end of Kyūshū to the triple junction with the Okhotsk microplate near Mount Fuji.
+At its southwestern end, there is another triple junction, where the overriding plate becomes the Okinawa plate.